 I’ve always been drawn to footbridges.
 They’re often bitterly exposed to the weather, with grills that let the wind whistle through, yet the upper railings so often covered with deterrents from things, or people, being thrown on the traffic below.

-As opposite to the quiet alley, they roar with noise, of wind, of cars, of trains.
+As opposed to the quiet alley, they roar with noise, of wind, of cars, of trains.
 Seemingly insufficient to the span they cross they add an existentialist threat to the traveller who dares to cross.

-Dimly lit, these stairs were, before the street art arrived, a staple for film crews needing a night time footage of people escaping dark terrors in Victorian London, or even modern day, thanks to it’s moderately low passenger use.
+Dimly lit, these stairs were, before the street art arrived, a staple for film crews needing a night time footage of people escaping dark terrors in Victorian London, or even modern-day, thanks to its moderately low passenger use.

 Once a dumping ground for unwanted domestic waste, you’re more likely to find discarded cans of spray paint or some young thing taking arty photos of arty walls.

-What you will also find though, if you peer through the metal fencing is a series of odd looking stone carvings.
+What you will also find though, if you peer through the metal fencing is a series of odd-looking stone carvings.
 Often a topic of puzzlement to commuters heading into Liverpool Street station these lumps of stone are from Harwich House at the old Liverpool Street station that was demolished in the 1980s when the current station was redeveloped.

-If you want to see Fleet Street Hill in its current “glory”, then head along soonish, as the new block of flats recently built nearby were conditional on £250,000 being spent to improve the local area, including the footbridge, where they plan to rebuild the steps on the southside to remove the angle, and repaint the whole thing.
+If you want to see Fleet Street Hill in its current “glory”, then head along soonish, as the new block of flats recently built nearby were conditional on £250,000 being spent to improve the local area, including the footbridge, where they plan to rebuild the steps on the southside to remove the angle and repaint the whole thing.